Arnold Krumm-Heller: Biography

 After he moved to Germany, he became a bishop in the Gnostic Church.
 He joined several esoteric and fraternal orders, including Ordo Templi Orientis (OTO), and was a contemporary of Theodor Reuss (founder of the OTO) and of Spencer Lewis (Imperator of AMORC).
 He knew Aleister Crowley and was greatly influenced by his mystical conceptions.
 Aleister Crowley, while in Berlin showing his paintings, wrote in his diary for February 11, 1932: "[Krumm-Heller] here with Peryt Shou".
 "In the issue of his magazine Rosa Cruz, dated April 27, 1933, he spoke of Hitler as a stormy fighter of the working class whose ideas should be adopted by all countries.
 It was unfortunate, Krumm-Heller opined, that the press compared Hitler with Mussolini, as there was a big difference: Mussolini stripped the Italian King of his power whereas the Germans were rendered powerless by the socialists.
 Krumm-Heller saw two scapegoats: the Jews and the ideals of the French Revolution.
 In Krumm-Heller's eyes, The Hitlerianismo should create a new philosophy, that is a new German identity.
-He believed that the persecution of the Jews was a pure lie ..."

 He participated in Freemasonry in the Ancient and Accepted Scottish Rite and the Ancient and Primitive Rite of Memphis-Mizraím.
 In Peru he received the symbolic name of Huiracocha, by which he would be known in esoteric circles.
 He started the FRA or Fraternitas Rosicruciana Antiqua, having become distanced from both the O.T.O. and Spencer Lewis.
 Krumm-Heller died in Marburg, Germany, in April 1949, aged 73.